luizalex/webview/README.md

 Visualisation telemetries form web.

-This project was created to help people develop web applications for integratrion and tests satellite propouse.
+This project was created to help people develop web applications for integratrion and tests satellite purpose.